Multifaith Living Community

 Madeline Severtson is the Programming Coordinator.
 The Programming Coordinator is responsible for developing and coordinating CA House programs related to interreligious dialogue and religious literacy.
 Additionally, she works to build and strengthen our interfaith partnerships in the greater Davis community.

-The CA House Student Leadership Team consists of eleven student leaders: Multifaith Living Community Assistant, six Community Advisors, Multifaith Coordinator, Social Justice Coordinator, Community Service Coordinator, and Sustainability Coordinator.
-The MLC Assistant lives in the Main House and has responsibilities for assisting residents and staff of CA House.
-The MLC Assistant works closely with the Community Coordinator in updating social media, maintaining status as an UC Davis RSO, assisting with the leasing process, and handling minor resident emergencies and lock outs.
+The CA House Student Leadership Team The CA House Student Leadership Team consists of seven student leaders: Multifaith Living Community Assistant, five Community Advisors, and a Social Justice and Multifaith Coordinator.
+The MLC Assistant assists residents and staff of CA House by updating social media, maintaining status as an UC Davis RSO, assisting with the leasing process, and handling minor resident emergencies and lock outs.
 Additionally, the student Community Advisors serve as the primary point of contact between residents and staff by building relationships with the members of their house to ensure that all members of the community are integrated into the CA House program and mission.
-Finally, the Social Justice, Community Service, Sustainability, and Multifaith Coordinators are responsible for all MLC initiatives related to these core values of our organization.
+Finally, the Multifaith and Social Justice Coordinator is responsible for all MLC initiatives related to these core values of our organization.

 The ministry and staff of CA House are supported by the Presbyterian Church (USA), the United Church of Christ, and the United Methodist Church.
 Along with the CA House Board Community Committee, they all enjoy getting to know and supporting Multifaith Living Community residents.